Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

-A fear ladder — also called an anxiety hierarchy worksheet or exposure hierarchy — is a foundational CBT tool.
-You define a target goal, then map a series of steps from least to most distressing using the Subjective Units of Distress (SUDs) scale (Wolpe, 1969).
+A fear ladder — also called an exposure therapy ladder template or anxiety hierarchy worksheet — is a foundational CBT tool.
+You define a target goal, then map a series of steps from least to most distressing using the SUDS ladder scale (Subjective Units of Distress, Wolpe 1969).
 The tool sorts your steps automatically into a structured ladder — easiest at the bottom, hardest at the top.

 Configure Your Fear Ladder